denizetkar/tatum-edge-node-red/README.md

 * To build and push the container image:
   * Open a **powershell** terminal in the project root folder,
   * Run `docker login <image-repo-url>` to login to the image repository,
   * Run `build-and-push-image.ps1` with its command line arguments.
+For example:
+    * `./build-and-push-image.ps1 -DockerId <image-repo-url>`
 * To deploy Azure IoT edge runtime into the IoT device:
   * Open a **bash** terminal in the project root folder,
   * Run `sudo ./scripts/deploy-iot-edge.sh [EDGE_DEVICE_CONN_STR]`,
     * `[EDGE_DEVICE_CONN_STR]` is the connection string of the edge device in which we are deploying IoT Edge runtime,
   * See [HERE](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-install-iot-edge?view=iotedge-2018-06) for more details.
-* To deploy the image into an IoT edge device:
+* To deploy the container image into an IoT edge device:
   * In the file `manifests/deployment.json`,
     * Change the container image tag from `:latest` to whatever tag you want (e.g., `:gps`),
     * Replace `PRIVATE_IMAGE_REGISTRY_HOST` with the image registry url,